-"If you look at the landscape five years ago, there wasn't a lot of startup activity, but now we're seeing more local businesses," said Katya Constantine, founder and owner of small business marketing company Digishop Girl Media.
-"On the startup scene, we actually have a vibrant and growing community.
-There’s a real estate infrastructure, a ton of co-working spaces and a lot of accelerators.
+“On the startup scene, we actually have a vibrant and growing community,” said Katya Constantine, founder and owner of small business marketing company Digishop Girl Media.
+“There’s a real estate infrastructure, a ton of co-working spaces and a lot of accelerators.
 Also, there’s a lot of tech talent and education with a focus on entrepreneurship.
-We’ve seen amazing growth in the startup community in the last couple of years."
+We’ve seen amazing growth in the startup community.”

-9 Mile Labs is a startup accelerator that specializes in helping B2B companies grow, with a focus on the tech industry.
-Sanjay Puri, co-founder of 9 Mile Labs, said the reason the accelerator opened its doors three years ago is that he and his partners saw great promise in the entrepreneurial community of Washington.
+9Mile Labs is a tech industry-focused startup accelerator specializing in helping B2B companies grow.
+Sanjay Puri, co-founder of 9Mile Labs, said that the accelerator opened its doors because he and his partners saw great promise in Washington’s entrepreneurial community.

 “We believe the region has a lot of promise,” Puri said.
-“If we could help address these issues of [starting up and finding investors,] we believe that there is a lot of opportunity.”
+“If we could help address these issues of [starting up and finding investors], we believe that there is a lot of opportunity.”

 “I think Washington state is in a place where people very much value local economies by shopping local and supporting local businesses,” Patel said.
 “So many new small businesses and independent stores are succeeding because people value the character and uniqueness.”